Please Read This Section Carefully.

 Your decision to hold your wedding at Country Club Christian Church implies that you have read and understand these policies and that you agree to follow them.
 If you feel strongly about the music to be selected for your wedding, you may wish to speak with the Minister of Music before you make a final decision about the use of the Sanctuary or Chapel for your ceremony.

 Music is a very important part of your wedding and we are ready to help you plan that part of your service.
 You will be assigned an organist for your wedding.
-It is the policy of the church that only the only the Co-Directors of Music or their assignees are permitted to play for your service.
-As soon as possible, please contact Dina Pannabecker Evans to answer any specific questions you might have about your wedding music, and to make arrangements for a music consultation.
+It is the policy of the church that only the Co-Directors of Music or their assignees are permitted to play for your service.
+As soon as possible, please contact Matthew Thompson to answer any specific questions you might have about your wedding music, and to make arrangements for a music consultation.
 You may make an appointment to meet our church musician following the 11:00 a.m.
 Sunday service or another time that is mutually agreeable.

 Secular or “popular” music (show tunes, movie music, rock, top 40, easy listening, etc.), whether it is played or sung, is not allowed during the wedding service.
 This includes music played during the prelude and postlude.
 A good option for the use of secular music is at your rehearsal dinner or wedding reception.